Vic Fangio: Baltimore Ravens

+Stanford

+In 2010, Fangio was the defensive coordinator for the Stanford Cardinal under head coach Jim Harbaugh.

-Stanford and San Francisco 49ers
+San Francisco 49ers

-In 2010, he was the defensive coordinator for the Stanford Cardinal under head coach Jim Harbaugh, and in 2011 he followed Harbaugh to the San Francisco 49ers when Harbaugh was hired as the 49ers' head coach.
-Along with Harbaugh, he was credited with turning around the 49ers defense, producing a league-high 35 turnovers in 2011.
-Fangio was released from his contract by the 49ers on January 15, 2015 after Harbaugh was let go.
+In 2011, Fangio followed Harbaugh to the San Francisco 49ers when Harbaugh was hired as the 49ers' head coach.
+As defensive coordinator, Fangio was credited with turning around the 49ers defense, producing a league-high 35 turnovers in 2011.
+Fangio was released from his contract by the 49ers on January 15, 2015, after Harbaugh was let go.

 Chicago Bears

 On January 19, 2015, Fangio agreed in principle to become the defensive coordinator for the Chicago Bears.
 After the departure of outside linebackers coach Clint Hurtt in 2017, Fangio assumed that position in addition to his role as defensive coordinator.
 During Fangio's first three seasons in Chicago, the Bears defense improved from a 30th-ranked unit in 2014 to being 14th, 15th, and 10th in total defense.

 Fangio's contract expired following the 2017 season and he interviewed for the Bears' head coaching position on January 3, 2018.
 The head coaching position ultimately went to Matt Nagy.
-Nine days later, Fangio signed a three-year extension with the Bears to continue as their defensive coordinator, making him the first Bears defensive coordinator to stay under a new head coach since Buddy Ryan with newly-arriving head Mike Ditka in 1982.
+Nine days later, Fangio signed a three-year extension with the Bears to continue as their defensive coordinator, making him the first Bears defensive coordinator to stay under a new head coach since Buddy Ryan with newly arriving head Mike Ditka in 1982.
 Fangio was also granted complete control of the defense.
 Under Fangio, the 2018 Bears defense excelled as it led the NFL in turnovers forced (36) and interceptions (27).
 Chicago was also ranked third in total defense, second in yards per play allowed, and first in scoring defense.
 On January 17, 2019, Fangio was named Assistant Coach of the Year by the Pro Football Writers Association.
 A month later, he received the same honor from the Associated Press at the 8th NFL Honors.